 Rarely will my classes not require outside work.
 Students should expect to spend at least as much time on the material at home as they do in the classroom.
 With high school level classes, that expectation is closer to three times that spent in the classroom.
 I depend on students and their parents to be responsible for ensuring outside work is completed, and don't plan on teaching (in general) time management or organizational skills.
 While I am always glad to collaborate with parents on how to approach at home learning, I don't allocate class time to this purpose.

 My experiences led me to return to school, so that I could have a solid holistic understanding of the human mind.
-As I find myself on the cusp of graduation, my students and my coursework have given me so much insight on how we learn.
+(I am excited to have received by BS in Psychology from VCU.)
+My students and my coursework have given me so much insight on how we learn.
 This has led me to move further and further away from straight textbook learning .
 I have worked to design and seek out curriculum that is able to provide an academic equivalent to traditional classroom learning, but designed for truly exceptional students.
 My classroom welcomes both the gifted and the challenged (and many times they are the same person) while creating a community where all students thrive.

 Both to create a more comfortable learning environment and to keep overhead costs low, I have dedicated a portion of my home as a formal classroom, outfitted with all the necessary furnishings to ensure we can focus on learning.